Temperature Check: Change Arbitrum Expansion Program to allow deployments of new Orbit chains on any blockchain

 • Only Ethereum L1

-There is no need for an on-chain governance vote (via Tally) as the license is managed by the Arbitrum Foundation.We will require the snapshot vote to reach the same Quorum as required by a Constitutional AIP.
+There is no need for an on-chain governance vote (via Tally) as the license is managed by the Arbitrum Foundation.We will require the snapshot vote to reach the same Quorum as required by a Non-Constitutional AIP.

 If the ArbitrumDAO decides to change the license, then the Arbitrum Foundation will endeavor to implement the necessary changes.